remla2025-team9/operation/docs/extension.md

 A key feature of this new system is that it will be smart enough to check the status of the environment before acting.
 This makes the setup process reliable and efficient, because it's safe to run at any time.
 For example:

 *   **It checks if the cluster is already running:** Before trying to start the local Kubernetes cluster, the script will first check if it’s already active.
 If it is, the script will simply report that and move on, saving time and preventing errors.
-*   **It verifies configurations first:** The script will check if configurations are already in place before trying to apply them.
+*   **It verifies configurations first:** The script will check if configurations are already in place before trying to apply them [4].
 If a setting is already correct, the script won't waste time applying it again.

 This design ensures the setup process is robust.
 A developer can run `make setup` on a brand new computer or on one where the setup was only halfway done.
 In both cases, the final result will be a fully working environment, with no manual steps needed.